Find Schools

 What Every Criminal Investigator or Special Agent Should Know

-Below is a list of the skills most Criminal Investigators and Special Agents say are important on the job.
+These are the skills Criminal Investigators and Special Agents say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.